 What Makes Fish Oil so Special?

 Fish oil is a rich source of Omega 3 Fatty Acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) our bodies only make limited amounts of EPA and DHA from another fatty acid called alpha-linolenic acid.
 This means that we must obtain the rest of our EPA and DHA needs from food.
 Omega 3 Fatty Acids are typically obtained from fatty fish such as salmon, tuna, and sardines.
-There are also plant based options such as hemp seeds, flaxseeds, and walnuts.
+There are also plant-based options such as hemp seeds, flaxseeds, and walnuts.
 The American Heart Association recommends adults consume 500mg of EPA and DHA per day, which is the equivalent of about 8 oz of fish a week.
-In reality the average intake is closer to 135mg per day.
-If you are not consuming Omega 3 Fatty Acid rich foods on a regular bases you may find supplementation beneficial.
+In reality, the average intake is closer to 135mg per day.
+If you are not consuming Omega 3 Fatty Acid rich foods on a regular basis you may find supplementation beneficial.

 Looking for more simple diet tricks to fix your metabolism?
 Check out my post on Carb Cycling 101

 In this study participants took 3grams of EPA and DHA daily, a much higher dose than that recommended by the American Heart Association.
 Many of the studies on fish oil use these large doses ranging from 3-6grams a day.
 This study was designed to be relatively short, lasting only 12 weeks.
 Many fish oil studies last anywhere from 6 months to a year, this study was focusing on the short-term benefits of fish oil.
 While 12 weeks may seem like a long time, omega 3 fatty acids need time to accumulate in the body and become incorporated into cellular structures.

 By The Numbers